sequa-ai/sequa-mcp/README.md

 Sequa is a **Contextual Knowledge Engine** that unifies code, documentation, tickets and more across *multiple* repositories and continuously streams that context to any LLM‑powered agent.
 By injecting deep, current project knowledge, Sequa enables assistants to:

-* Understand architecture & cross‑repo tasks
+* Execute architecture aware & cross‑repo tasks
+* Understand project goals and state
-* Generate more accurate / cohesive code
+* Generate more accurate production ready code
-* Reduce hallucinations & redundant exploration
+* Centralize AI coding rules and best practices

 ---